deckhouse/virtualization/images/packages/libvirt/patches/README.md

 - If the environment variable is **not set**, `virtqemud` will function as before, accepting all connections without PID-based restrictions.

 This feature enhances security by preventing unauthorized access to the socket and mitigating the risk of privilege escalation attacks.
 It provides a way to control access to the daemon based on the PID of the connecting process, without the need for additional command-line flags.

+## 003-treat-getpeercon-eintval-as-success.patch
+`getpeercon` from libselinux uses `getsockopt()` syscall.
+Some implementations of `getsockopts()` return `EINVAL` errno for unsupported valopt argument instead of `ENOPROTOOPT` errno.
+This fix makes libvirt work with such broken implementations.